reacli/cli-docs/content/options/scss.md

 ## Explanation

-By default, the style file associated to a generated dumb component is a `.css` file.
+By default, the style file associated to a generated dumb component (or hook) is a `.css` file.

 Some users might want to use _Sass_.
 That is the reason why we added the `--scss` argument. _SCSS_ is a _Sass_ syntax that is also full compatible with the _CSS_ syntax.